tistarsec/electron/docs/api/touch-bar.md

 ## Examples

-Below is an example of a simple slot machine touch bar game with a button and some labels.
+Below is an example of a slot machine touch bar game with a button and some labels.

 ```javascript
 const { app, BrowserWindow, TouchBar } = require('electron')